solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

 ---
 title: Hello World
 weight: 10
-description: Follow this guide for hands on, step-by-step tutorial for creating your first Virtual Service and routing rules in Kubernetes.
+description: Follow this guide for a hands-on, step-by-step tutorial about creating your first Virtual Service and routing rules in Kubernetes.
 ---

-In this guide, we will introduce Gloo Gateway's *Upstream* and *Virtual Service* concepts by accomplishing the following tasks:
+In this guide, you deploy a sample Pet Store app to learn about some key Gloo Gateway concepts, including *Upstream* and *Virtual Service*.

-* Deploy a REST service to Kubernetes using the Pet Store sample application
+* Deploy a REST service to Kubernetes as part of the Pet Store sample app
-* Observe that Gloo Gateway's Discovery system finds the Pet Store service and creates an Upstream Custom Resource (CR) for it
+* Enable Gloo Gateway's Discovery system to find the Pet Store service and create an Upstream custom resource (CR) for it
 * Create a Virtual Service and add routes sending traffic to specific paths on the Pet Store Upstream based on incoming web requests
 * Verify Gloo Gateway correctly configures Envoy to route to the Upstream
 * Test the routes by submitting web requests using `curl`